 To maintain comfort, the heat lost in the winter must be replaced by your heating system and the heat gained in the summer must be removed by your cooling system.
 Properly insulating your home will decrease this heat flow by providing an effective resistance to the flow of heat.

 Fiberglass is the most common type of insulation we find while conducting our Home Assessments.
-A majority of the time, insulation throughout the attic is deteriorated over time due to the lack of air sealing and the fact that fiberglass is not a moisture barrier.
-It is essential to air seal the attic properly prior to installing any new insulation.
-As fiberglass deteriorates over time it becomes less and less effective thus causing rooms and areas of the home to become drafty and cooler than the rest of the home.
+A majority of the time, insulation in the attic is deteriorated due to the lack of air sealing.
+It is essential to air seal the attic properly prior to installing any new insulation, this will dramatically reduce drafts throughout the home and prolong the life expectancy of the insulation.
+As fiberglass deteriorates over time it becomes less and less effective causing rooms and areas of the home to become drafty and cooler than the rest of the home.

 A common improvement EMS offers is R-60 (18 Inches thick) of cellulose insulation to blanket the floor of the attic.
-In cases where storage is needed in the attic luckily we are able to dense-pack that areas with cellulose under the floor boards.
+In cases where storage is needed in the attic, we will install plywood to the floor joists and insualte that area with cellulose under the floor boards.
 One of the primary goals homeowners are looking to achieve by insulating their home is improved comfort throughout.
 We strive to offer consistency in climate throughout the house.
-There are many different insulation strategies that can be applied however every home is different therefor the assessment is critical in determining what the most effective retrofit will be.
+There are many different insulation strategies that can be applied, however every home is different, this is why we feel the home energy assessment is critical in determining what the most effective retrofit will be.

 Spray Foam Insulation:

 Open Cell Spray Foam is a type of foam in which the tiny cells that comprise it are not completely closed.
 It is typically less expensive because it uses fewer chemicals.
 While it is not recommended for outdoor applications, it can provide insulation in 2×6 walls and attics and sound reduction in interior walls during new home construction or renovations.